Lesbian fashion: 1940s to 1950s

-1970s
+1960s and 1970s

-Lesbian feminist groups used fashion to promote their political ideas through the creation of the “Dyke Uniform”.
+Lesbian feminist groups used fashion to promote their political ideas through the creation of the "Dyke Uniform".
 The Dyke Uniform consisted of work boots, button-down work shirts, tank tops, jeans, bare face, no bra, and sometimes short hair.
 By purposefully pulling from what society deemed as unattractive this look utilized anti-fashion to create a statement against sexist gender roles and the male gaze.
-In this way, lesbian feminist groups at the time utilized “ugliness” as a tool to free themselves from stifling misogynistic expectations during the second wave of feminism.
+In this way, lesbian feminist groups at the time utilized "ugliness" as a tool to free themselves from stifling misogynistic expectations during the second wave of feminism.

 However, starting in the 60s with the second wave and ending in the 90s there was a lot of infighting between lesbian subcultures in which lesbian fashion determined sides.
-The lesbian feminist groups often clashed with sadomasochism lesbian groups characterized by their love of leather clothing, a trend following the “Feminist sex wars”.
-One lesbian interviewed by Jane Traie recounted, “I remember in those days you could not wear a leather jacket in the GLC-funded Gay and Lesbian Centre”, in this way lesbian fashion became a political statement.
+The lesbian feminist groups often clashed with sadomasochism lesbian groups characterized by their love of leather clothing, a trend following the "Feminist sex wars".
+One lesbian interviewed by Jane Traie recounted, "I remember in those days you could not wear a leather jacket in the GLC-funded Gay and Lesbian Centre", in this way lesbian fashion became a political statement.

+During the late 1960s and early 1970s, the popularized butch-femme appearances were criticized by the lesbian feminist community due to the similarities to traditional masculine and feminine gender roles.
+The rise in the lesbian feminist movement brought its own fashion trends into the mix.
+Many women involved in the lesbian feminist movement adopted their own "dress code" to prevail against societal norms.
+These women often refused to wear make-up, shave their legs or have long hair.
+They wore outfits including Levi's or overalls with T-shirts and hiking boots.

+The 1970s brought a new style with the upbringing of the feminist movement.
+JoAnn Loulan describes her experience with lesbian fashion during the 70s.
+"I ended up getting a lover who took me out and showed me what to get, she took me to the thrift stores for flannel shirts and blue jeans, and you had to wear Birkenstocks or tennis shoes or Fry boots".